uaamir/rocheTask/README.md

 This solution has a number of issues that can be improved
-1. The feature extraction process can be optimized to have some representation of Bit Vector for faster access
+1. The feature extraction process can be optimized to have some feature reduction like a PCA and further represent the feature in a Bit Vector for faster access
 2. The choice of classifier can be a neural network with back propagation that once trained may be incrementally up trained.